 Eight, to be exact.

-A pop up you can’t close is like a salesman you can’t shake while you’re just browsing.
+A pop-up you can’t close is like a salesman you can’t shake when you’re just looking.

 If you try to force a visitor to sign up, they’ll probably leave.
 And they might even hate you a little bit.